 Suede with a lining in pure Cashmere

-4 bl (button length).
-This is the length of the glove, in inches, from the hem at the top of the glove to where the thumb meets the wrist.
+4 BL (button length).
+This is the length of the glove, in inches, from where the thumb seam meets the wrist to the hem at the top of the glove.

 How to size your gloves

 We make our gloves in sizes from 6 to 8½, and for our longer gloves we include an arm fit to ensure the correct sizing.

 - Pass a tape measure around the widest part of your hand - usually over your knuckles, excluding the thumb.

 - The result, in inches, is your glove size - e.g. if your hand measures 7 inches, you are a glove size 7.

 - If you are between two sizes, round down to the lower of the two.

 Of course, there are times when you might not know the glove size, perhaps if you are buying our gloves as a gift.
 In that case, we would recommend a size 7 or 7½, because these are the median sizes, and there is a good chance that they will fit.
 Of course, if your glove doesn't fit perfectly, we are more than happy to exchange it - just contact us, and we will do our best to help.
 Special size requirements are always available on request.

 When perusing Cornelia James for that perfect pair of gloves, you may come across a few unfamiliar words or phrases.
 Fear not, dear reader, for we are here to teach you our (g)love language.
 From quirks to points, we’ve got you covered.

 The button (‘bouton’ in French) length is a unit of measurement for the arm portion or sleeve of the glove.
 Traditionally, glove sleeves were buttoned and the buttons were spaced at intervals of approximately one inch.
 Button lengths typically start at two buttons (the wrist), and can climb as far as 21 inches (the underarm).